apache/maven-dist-tool/src/site/markdown/index.md

 or [MavenBox Jenkins Jobs](https://ci-builds.apache.org/job/Maven/job/maven-box/):

-* [List Master Jobs][9] report, displaying the status of Jenkins jobs for the master branch of every Git repository on one page.
+* [List Master Jobs][9] report, displaying the status of Jenkins jobs for the master branch of every Git repository on one page,

+* [List Branches][10] report, displaying Jenkins branches vs Git branches by types of branches (master, Jira, dependabot, other).

 Notice that this plugin is actually intended for Maven itself only: if interest is expressed to use it in other context, it would require more configurations.